HEALTH STRATEGY DIRECTOR

 - Ability to effectively and efficiently apply management principles related to the development and implementation of the department’s performance management system and processes.

-- Supports diverse perspectives in developing, implementing and evaluating policies, programs and services that affect the health of a community.
+- Openness to diverse perspectives for developing, implementing, and evaluating policies, programs, and services that affect the health of a community.

 - Ability to foster relationships with individuals and organizations to improve the health of a community.

-- Leadership, supervisory and training skills; ability to assign duties, set performance standards, provide guidance and training, monitor work in progress, evaluate performance and make hiring recommendations.
+- Leadership, supervisory, and training skills; ability to assign duties, set performance standards, provide guidance, coaching, and training, monitor work in progress, evaluate performance, and make hiring recommendations.

 - Ability to work under pressure and handle multiple and changing priorities.

-- Ability to effectively engage and present information to top management, public groups, board of directors, media and legislative bodies.
+- Ability to effectively engage and present information to top management, public groups, boards of directors, media, and legislative bodies.

-- Ability to write reports, business correspondence and policies.
+- Ability to write clear and error-free reports, business correspondence, and policies.

-- Ability to effectively present information and respond to questions from groups of managers, staff and the general public.
+- Ability to effectively respond to questions from managers, staff, and the general public.

-- Ability to work cooperatively, effectively and fairly with coworkers and citizens whose backgrounds may differ from one’s own.
+- Ability to work cooperatively, effectively, and fairly with colleagues and residents whose backgrounds may differ from one’s own.

-- Ability to represent the department with professionalism, honesty and integrity.
+- Ability to represent the department with professionalism, honesty, and integrity; ability to maintain confidentiality.

-The current salary range (1GX) $66,435-$93,010 and the resident incentive salary range for City of Milwaukee residents is $68,428-95,800.
+The current salary range (1GX) in $66,435-$93,010 annually, and the resident incentive salary range for City of Milwaukee residents is $68,428-$95,800 annually.
 Appointment above the minimum is possible based upon level of experience and other qualifications and is subject to approval.

 The City of Milwaukee provides a comprehensive benefit program that includes the following: